MateCat: Overview

-The project consortium is led by FBK (Fondazione Bruno Kessler), an international research center based in Trento, Italy.
+The project consortium was led by FBK (Fondazione Bruno Kessler), an international research center based in Trento, Italy, and included Translated, an AI-based language solution provider founded by Marco Trombetti and Isabelle Andrieu, Université du Maine, and the University of Edinburgh.

 CAT tools

-The objective of MateCat is to create a tool to edit machine translation results and manage localization workflow.
-The system is able to learn from mistakes, automatically improve over time and specialize in field-specific language (for example, legal terminology) to provide the user accurate translation suggestions in an automatic and transparent manner.

 CAT tools provide access to translation memories (TMs), terminology databases, concordance tools and, more recently, to machine translation (MT) engines.
-A TM is a repository of translated segments.
-During translation, the CAT tool queries the TM to search for exact or fuzzy matches of the current source segment.
-These matches are proposed to the user as translation suggestions.
-Once a segment is translated, its source and target texts are added to the TM for future queries.
-The integration of suggestions from an MT engine as a complement to TM matches is motivated by recent studies, which have shown that post-editing MT suggestions substantially improves the level of accuracy in translations.
+The integration of suggestions from an MT engine as a complement to TM matches is motivated by recent studies, which have shown that post-editing MT suggestions improves the level of accuracy in translations.

+MateCat facilitates editing machine translation results and manages the localization workflow.
+It leverages knowledge of field-specific language (for example, legal terminology) to improve translation suggestions, and also uses machine learning to automatically improve suggestions over time.
+It's designed to function both as a translation workbench product and as a research platform for integrating new MT functions, running post-editing experiments, and measuring user productivity.